GraphScope/GART/docs/docs.rst

 .. figure:: images/graph-arch.png
    :alt: Common architectures for graph data processing

-In order to do graph computation, relational database systems will provide some interface extensions, which is equivalent to a kind of syntactic sugar for graph processing, and the underlying still uses the relational model, e.g., `GraphScript`_ provided by SAP HANA, `SQL Graph`_ provided by SQL Server, `Apache AGE`_ as an extension for PostgreSQL.
+To do graph computation, relational database systems will provide some interface extensions, which are equivalent to a kind of syntactic sugar for graph processing, and the underlying still uses the relational model, e.g., `GraphScript`_ provided by SAP HANA, `SQL Graph`_ provided by SQL Server, `Apache AGE`_ as an extension for PostgreSQL.

 On the other hand, there is also the option of exporting the data as offline graph data for offline graph data analysis and processing on a graph processing system (`Neo4j`_, `GraphScope`_, ...).

-An ideal model for processing on-line graph data needs to fulfill at least the following three requirements:
+An ideal model for processing online graph data needs to fulfill at least the following three requirements:

 1. **Performance**.
 The performance of the graph processing meets the performance of advanced graph processing systems.
 However, storing data as tables in relational storage for graph processing requires a large number of time-consuming join operations.
 Such operations cause serious performance degradation compared to the graph native storage and execution engine.

 2. **Data freshness**.
-In order to keep the data current, long offline data moves need to be avoided so that analysis can be performed quickly on the updated data.
+To keep the data current, long offline data moves need to be avoided so that analysis can be performed quickly on the updated data.
 In some time-sensitive scenarios, such as fraud detection, early analysis results can avoid losses.

 3. **Expressiveness**.
 Graph data processing tasks are diverse, such as graph traversal, graph algorithms, graph learning, etc. Therefore, sufficient graph representation capabilities are needed to be able to represent different graph tasks efficiently.